JaskiratSingh1/JaskiratSingh1/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a 4th year Electrical Nano-engineering student at the University of Alberta.
+I'm a Master's student at the University of Calgary studying software engineering!

-Currently working on home automation and wearable technology projects using embedded systems.